10 Proven Ways to Keep Your Brand Messaging Consistent Across Languages

 2. Establishing a Clear Brand Voice

-Before becoming global, a company must establish how it wants to “sound” right?
-A brand voice guide.
+Before becoming global, you must establish how you want your brand to sound.
+For this, your brand needs a brand voice guide.

 3. Use Transcreation, Not Just Translation

 Translation ensures the meaning is correct.
-Transcreation ensures the message is emotionally connected.
+Transcreation ensures that the message is emotionally connected.

 This is important for: